pinki2citm/DevTinder/readme.txt

 Created API /request/review/status/:userId

 Now we will create UserRouter
-- GET /user/connections
+- GET /user/connections (Done)
-- GET /user/requests
+- GET /user/requests (Done)
-- GET /user/feed - Gets you the profile of other users on the platform -Thought Process of - POST vs GET APIs
+- GET /user/feed  (Pending) - Gets you the profile of other users on the platform -Thought Process of - POST vs GET APIs
+-
+-